MrYsLab/telemetrix-rpi-pico-w/docs/index.md

 or [Python asyncio API.](https://htmlpreview.github.io/?https://github.com/MrYsLab/telemetrix-rpi-pico-w/blob/master/html/telemetrix_rpi_pico_w_aio/index.html) and communicates with the Pico W over WIFI.

-Telemetrix automatically reports input data changes to the Python application using a callback mechanism, ensuring that the application receives the latest data changes quickly and that no data changes are lost.
+After setting a GPIO pin as a data input pin, Telemetrix automatically reports input data changes to the Python application using a callback mechanism, ensuring that the application receives the latest data changes quickly and that no data changes are lost.